dantleech/fink/README.md

 $ fink http://www.example.com --load-cookies=cookies.txt
 ```

+note: on most servers http-session will only be continued when issued from the same client ip. this means you cannot store a cookie jar on a different computer then you will use it later on.

 ### Use `jq` to analyse results

 [jq](https://stedolan.github.io/jq/) is a tool which can be used to query and